-Examining your (de)colonial self with Tanya Mackenzie (May 2 to June 6, 6 sessions / 6 weeks)
+Examining your (de)colonial self with Tanya Mackenzie (6 sessions)

 Examining your (de)colonial self is designed to delve into our own personal journeys in race and privilege.
 Decoloniality at its heart is about developing a perspective that allows us to see ourselves more clearly in relation to ourselves and to others, including non-humans.

 In this course, we examine our relationships with the knowledge and power hierarchies we grew up in and belong to, whether on the side of the oppressed or the oppressors.
 We invite each participant to enter the course with a personal dilemma or question to explore together within a larger framework.
 As we question the systematic global dynamics that exist, we will create a safe BUT brave and uncomfortable space to have conversations.
 We will embrace our own personal lived experiences and together embrace the lived experience of each other.

 This course is for you if you want a safe place to have difficult conversations about racism, racial inequalities, privilege, white guilt complex, black consciousness, and more.

 Tanya Mackenzie grew up in Zimbabwe and always lived with the need to confront the realities of living in highly racialized communities.
 Decoloniality has been a transformative process in her life and she has carefully crafted this six-week journey for you to safely examine your own (de)colonial self.

 - Week one – Am I because we are?

 - Week two – Am I where I think?